-The conceptual framework for triangular cooperation needs to be updated to reflect these new realities and ways must be devised to address bottlenecks that impede its effective use.
-Triangular cooperation initiatives horizontal nature of these partnerships.
+41. The conceptual framework for triangular cooperation needs to be updated to reflect these new realities and ways must be devised to address bottlenecks that impede its effective use.
+Triangular cooperation initiatives integrate South-South principles into the project or programme design in tandem, with emphasis on mutual learning, the provision of knowledge, the sharing of experiences and capacity-building.
+Some use the term "trilateral" to better reflect the horizontal nature of these partnerships.
 Triangular or trilateral initiatives directly contribute to interregional collaboration and institutional strengthening in the South-South space.